JMOrbegoso/NeoVim-Configuration/README.md

 ## Language Servers for code completion

-Language servers of Json, HTML and TypeScript are installed on the first **:PlugInstall**, but for C/C++ code completion require **ccls** installed on the system first:
+Language servers of Json, Markdown and Vimlsp are installed on the first **:PlugInstall**, but for C/C++ code completion require **ccls** installed on the system first: